agroal/pgagroal/doc/man/pgagroal.conf.5.rst

   Have TCP_NODELAY on sockets.
 Default is on

 non_blocking
   Have O_NONBLOCK on sockets.
-Default is on
+Default is off

 backlog
   The backlog for listen().
 Minimum 16.
 Default is max_connections / 4